litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

     If your application requires integer-based primary keys, an equivalent base model and base audit model implementations can be found at :class:`BigIntBase <litestar.contrib.sqlalchemy.base.BigIntAuditBase>` and :class:`BigIntAuditBase <litestar.contrib.sqlalchemy.base.UUIDAuditBase>` respectively.

-    *Spanner Only* Using monotonically changing primary keys is considered an anti-pattern in Spanner and leads to performance problems.
+    *Spanner Only*: Using monotonically changing primary keys is considered an anti-pattern in Spanner and leads to performance problems.
     Additionally, Spanner does not currently include an idiom comparable to the ``Sequence`` object.
 This means the ``BigIntBase`` and ``BigIntAuditBase`` are not currently supported for Spanner.

 By using the built-in base declarative models, you gain some additional features that address common features and pain points when working with SQLAlchemy: